ahuacate/common/pve/src/local_dns_records.md

 <h2>Local DNS Records</h2>

 Some network DNS servers may not map arbitrary hostnames to their static IP addresses.
-UniFi is an example.
+UniFi for example.

 UniFi UGS/UDM routers only resolves locally assigned DHCP client hostnames.
 This means hard-static set IP addresses or pfSense issued DHCP clients hostnames will not be mapped by any UniFi DHCP client.